bradleymackey/advent.of.code/README.md

 > Expectation: `people.filter { case .man(age: 30) }`
 >
 > Reality: `people.filter { if case .man(age: 30) = $0 { return true } else { return false } }`

+- We need `BigInt` in the standard library for serious numerical computing.
+I tried to keep this project dependency-free, but this is such a core model needed for larger number handling.

 ### Xcode